Jeromephilip/rl-learning/Assignment 2.md

 Authors: Jerome Philip, Jonathan Huo

-# Descriptions of each RL algorithm with math and pseudocode
+# Descriptions of each RL algorithm

 ## 1. Monte Carlo (MC)

 ### Description

-Monte Carlo methods estimate the[text](<Assignment 2.md>) action-value function $Q(s, a)$ by averaging the returns following each first visit to $(s, a)$ in an episode.
-It does not bootstrap — updates are made after complete episodes using sampled returns.
-This makes it suitable for episodic tasks where the episode eventually terminates.
+Monte Carlo methods update the action-value function $Q(s, a)$ based on complete episodes.
+For each state-action pair $(s, a)$, the algorithm waits until the episode finishes, computes the total return $G$ following the first time $(s, a)$ was visited, and uses this return to update $Q(s, a)$.
+No updates are made during the episode — only after it ends.

 ### Mathematical Formulation